dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- - CaC? [[source]](https://octopus.com/blog/config-as-code-what-is-it-how-is-it-beneficial#:~:text=Config%20as%20Code%20(CaC)%20separates,version%20control%20for%20your%20configuration.) -->
 - **Infrastructure as Code (IaC)**: IaC is the managing and provisioning of infrastructure through code instead of through manual processes [[s](https://www.redhat.com/en/topics/automation/what-is-infrastructure-as-code-iac)].
 - **GitOps**: GitOps is an operational framework that takes DevOps best practices used for application development such as version control, collaboration, compliance, and CI/CD, and applies them to infrastructure automation [[s](https://about.gitlab.com/topics/gitops)]
-- **Reconciler pattern**: Reconciler pattern I the concept of checking the difference between the desired state and the current state, and if there is a difference, it tries to take action to make the current state to the desired state [[s](https://www.learnsteps.com/how-kubernetes-works-on-a-reconciler-pattern/)].
+- **Reconciler pattern**: Reconciler pattern is the concept of checking the difference between the desired state and the current state, and if there is a difference, it tries to take action to make the current state to the desired state [[s](https://www.learnsteps.com/how-kubernetes-works-on-a-reconciler-pattern/)].
 - **Control plane**: WORK IN PROGRESS!
 Control planes follow the Reconciler pattern.
 A control plane is a service that watches a configuration and acts upon it when it changes.
-An example of this is Kubernetes' internal control plan that schedules pods/containers based on a declared state.
+An example of this is Kubernetes' internal control plane that schedules pods/containers based on a declared state.
 - **Cloud Native**: Cloud native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds [[s](https://github.com/cncf/foundation/blob/main/charter.md#1-mission-of-the-cloud-native-computing-foundation)].
 Kubernetes is the best example of this.
 - **Cloud Native Computing Foundation (CNCF)**: CNCF is the open source, vendor-neutral hub of cloud-native computing, hosting projects like Kubernetes and Prometheus to make cloud-native universal and sustainable. [[s](https://www.cncf.io/)].
 - **Google Cloud Platform (GCP)**: Cloud computing platform provided by Google.